cwyant314159/Wallpapers/README.md

 # Wallpapers

-This is my ever growing collection of wallpapers.
+This is my ever growing collection of wallpapers found on the internet.
+Most of these are from old 90's sites I found on the [Wiby](wiby.me) search engine.
 I'm probably breaking a some license by having these on GitHub.
-I won't tell if you don't.